 - What are my skills?
 What skills do I need to complete my team?

 - What is my vision?
 What is my plan to get there?

 With the current state of the economy, having a well-defined target market is more important than ever.
 No one can afford to target everyone.
 Small businesses can effectively compete with large companies by targeting a niche market.
 Many businesses say they target “anyone interested in my services.”
-Some may say they target small business owners, homeowners, or stay-at-home moms.
+Some may say they target, entrepreneurs, homeowners, or stay-at-home moms.
 All of these targets are too general.
 Targeting a specific market does not mean that you have to exclude people that do not fit your criteria from buying from you.
 Rather, target marketing allows you to focus your marketing dollars and brand message on a specific market that is more likely to buy from you than other markets.
 This is a much more affordable, efficient, and effective way to reach potential clients and generate business.
 For example, if you are a Florist, your customers could be anyone with a birthday or anniversary but you could decide to target the wedding market and put your marketing dollars towards that Target market.
 With a clearly defined target audience, it is much easier to determine where and how to market your company.